Women in Church history: Debatably Equal Partnership Between Men and Women

-Men and women who married had an equal partnership in the early church.
 In the Bible, there are many quotes that explore this equality.
 One authentic Christian tradition is "Wives, submit yourselves to your own husbands, as to the Lord" while "Husbands, love your wives, even as Christ also loved the Church, and gave himself for it".
 Not only are women supposed to love and put forth effort in a marriage, men are too.
 This equality gives a supportive base to marriage.
 Another quote from the Bible is that "we are all one in Jesus Christ".
-In the time of early Christianity it was a new concept that was being practiced and preached.
+In early Christianity, this was a new concept that was practiced and preached.
 The oneness of humankind between male and female was a defining feature of this new religion.
 As stated before, women were given equality by adding the title of deacon (deaconess).
 This tradition continued until the 15th century, and still persists in some women's monasteries among the eastern churches and in Protestant churches.
-In Christian orthodoxy, the function of the two sexes is genuine (have equal roles) and seen as a mutual fellowship.
+In Christian Orthodoxy, the function of the two sexes is genuine (have equal roles) and seen as a mutual fellowship.
 Both men and women are to offer love and sacrifice, according to Jesus Christ.
-An orthodox text states that an Orthodox woman should not feel inferior to men simply because she cannot stand in front of the holy altar, for everything in the church is a result of cooperation.
+An Orthodox text states that an Orthodox woman should not feel inferior to men simply because she cannot stand in front of the holy altar, for everything in the church is a result of cooperation.
 The equality between the sexes in the Christian church gives women more power and does not limit their potential.
 While some positions were not allowed for women, they still were able to get involved with the church.
 The equal partnership between men and women is not only seen in the religious aspect of Christianity but also in the social and home life.